2018 Celebration: Race Awareness in America

 Benjamin Franklin Hall, American Philosophical Society, 427 Chestnut Street

-Dr. Robert Mason Hauser, Executive Officer, American Philosophical Society, Moderator
+Dr. Robert Mason Hauser, Executive Officer, American Philosophical Society, Moderator, What's the Matter with American Schools?

 Dr. Jean R. Soderlund, Professor Emeritus, Lehigh University – Brothers No More?
 Lenapes and Colonists in the Delaware Valley